Pandya-095/kelompok-tiga-/README.md

 ## 3. Project Description

-This program is a simple game in which the player must guess a number determined by the computer.
+This program is a time duration calculator that determines how many hours and minutes elapsed between a user entered start time and end time, including activities that cross midnight.

 ---